|

 brain.

-The majority of work
+The majority of my work

-in the lab is now involved with studies on the
+is now involved with studies on the

 effects of human-generated